 Cloud providers store your data in multiple places.
 So, if something disastrous happens and you lose your data, you can still recover it from the server.

 All those videos, shows, web series, and live events you enjoy online are made possible by cloud computing.
 It’s an expensive process behind the scenes, but it allows you to access streaming services at affordable prices.

 Ever noticed that some web applications save your data automatically?
 That’s because they store it on the cloud server.
 Apps like Canva, Google Apps, Microsoft 365, and iCloud work this way, giving you access to your data from anywhere using your login credentials.

-All your messages, data, files, and media are not only stored on your phone.
-It all gets stored in cloud servers (encrypted).
-That is the reason your data is backed up automatically and you can recover it even if it is lost from the phone.
+Apps like WhatsApp, Facebook, Skype, and email rely on cloud computing.
+Messages, data, files, and media are stored on your phone and encrypted cloud servers.
+This means your data is automatically backed up, and you can recover it even if you lose it from your phone.